ayako-kawano/ayako-kawano/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Ayako Kawano is a PhD student at Stanford University.
-Her research interests include impact analysis of air pollution on population health and climate change using remote sensing data and machine learning methods.
-Before coming to Stanford, she worked as a Data Scientist at UN Global Pulse and Program Manager at United Nations Industrial Development Organization (UNIDO).
+Ayako Kawano is a Ph.D. student at Stanford University.
+Her research interests include the impact analysis of air pollution on population health and climate change in low- and middle-income countries using remote sensing data and machine learning methods.
+Before coming to Stanford, she worked as a Data Scientist at UN Global Pulse and as a Program Manager at the United Nations Industrial Development Organization (UNIDO).
 {style="text-align: justify;"}